DataDog/integrations-extras/cybersixgill_actionable_alerts/README.md

 ## Overview

-The Cybersixgill actionable alerts integration provides an automated threat intelligence solution based on the most comprehensive data sources from the deep, dark and surface web.
+Cybersixgill actionable alerts provides an automated threat intelligence solution based on comprehensive data sources from the deep, dark and surface web.
 It is customizable, enabling you to define key assets relevant to your brand, industry, and geolocation.
-You can covertly monitor critical assets such as IP addresses, domains, vulnerabilities, and VIPs for activity on the underground and closed sources - and prioritize, as well as respond to threats directly from the Datadog dashboard.
+This integration provides an out-of-the-box dashboard to monitor, prioritize, and respond to critical assets such as IP addresses, domains, vulnerabilities, and VIPs.

 This check monitors [cybersixgill_actionable_alerts][1].